 There are always teens running in and out of my house and four cars in the driveway.
 I don’t freak out about mess on the carpets or the lyrics to the latest rap sensation and I don’t care if pizza gets ordered at one a.m. during a sleepover.

-The result of my laid-back parenting style is this: Your kids tell me things.
+The result of my laid-back parenting style is this: Your kids confide in me.
+They tell me things.

 I have been a mom of four, foster mom of six, mentor and tutor of too many kids to count, and grandmother of three.
 I’ve also had a lot of my kids’ friends pass through my door.
 Kids dealing with bullying, peer pressure, eating disorders, and depression.
 Kids with questions about their sexuality; kids with parents and family members who are dealing with addiction, domestic abuse, and more.
 As a new mom rocking my first baby, I never envisioned any of this.

-Sometimes kids come to me with problems that aren’t so big.
+Sometimes your kids confide in me about problems that aren’t so big.
 Wondering if they should color their hair pink or worried that they aren’t good enough to try out for basketball.
 But adolescence magnifies everything.
 To them, every problem is a big problem.
 My kids—and yes, your kids—tell me pretty much everything.
 And they knew my rules.

 When kids first started treating my house as their safe place, I let them know I would do my best to keep and respect their secrets.
 With a few exceptions.
 If a child was self-harming, or I feared suicide, abuse, or another dangerous situation, they had two choices: Tell you, their parent.
 Or prove to me they had reached out to a counselor or other professional.